Pituophis catenifer sayi

-This big snake is one of the largest found in North America, especially the United States and Canada.
-Though it can be a bit fractious if it feels cornered, it is welcome on farms because it eats mice, rats and other vermin.
+This big snake is one of the largest found in North America, especially in the United States and Canada.
+Though it can be a bit fractious if it feels cornered, it is welcome on farms because it eats mice, rats, and other vermin.
 Though it doesn’t eat rattlesnakes as often as it’s rumored to do so, the bullsnake does take them once in a great while, too.

 Four Amazing Bullsnake Facts!